-Bell Shaped Portfolio - Definition
+Bell Shaped Portfolio - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 - Economics, Finance, & Analytics

 Table of ContentsWhat is a Barbell-Shaped Portfolio?How Does a Barbell - Shaped Investment Portfolio Work?Academic Research on Barbell-Shaped Portfolio

 What is a Barbell-Shaped Portfolio?

 A Barbell-Shaped Portfolio is an investment strategy in which half of a fixed-income portfolio contains long-term bonds while the other half is made up of short-term bonds.
 This type of investment strategy weighs heavily at both sides, the strategy looks like a barbell which is why is it called a barbell-shaped portfolio.
 A barbell shaped portfolio is a combination of high-risks and low-risk assets in a bid to get a better yield.
 Portfolios in which the barbell is being increasingly used include; stock portfolios and asset allocation, low-beta sectors/assets, high-beta sectors/assets and others.